 Thursday Pools has a fiberglass pool design for every family and every budget.

 Thursday Pools fiberglass pool designs come in a great variety of shapes and sizes.
 You’ll want to consider how much pool your yard will fit (and how much pool you really need and want).
 You should also think about how you’ll use your pool, and choose a pool that fits your family’s personality.
-As you get further along in your research, check out our handy Pool Cost Calculator and Pool Selector Tool to get a better idea of how much your total pool project might be.
-(But the only way to know for sure is to get an estimate!)
+As you get further along in your research, check out our handy Pool Cost Calculator to get a better idea of how much your total fiberglass pools costs might be.

 Ready to take the plunge?

 Are you ready to take the plunge and get a FREE estimate on your very own fiberglass pool?
 There’s only one way to find out the true cost of your dream pool.
 Contact a Thursday Pools dealer today!